justiceadamsUNI/Klein-Compiler/README.md

 know if an exception occurs while parsing. 'kleinp' takes in 1 command line argument, a .kln file location!

--v or --kleinv: This will build an executable file named fleinv that will print the Symbol Table of a valid Klein program. 'kleinv' will let the user know of all errors and warnings to fix with the Klein program. 'kleinv' takes in 1 command line argument, a .kln file!
+-v or --kleinv: This will build an executable file named kleinv that will print the Symbol Table of a valid Klein program. 'kleinv' will let the user know of all errors and warnings to fix with the Klein program. 'kleinv' takes in 1 command line argument, a .kln file!